priyansh71/candy-machine-assistant/README.md

 const metadataPDA = await getMetadataPDA(mint.publicKey);
 // Takes in a Public Key mint and returns the Metadata Program Derived Address associated with it

-getMetadataFromMint();
-getMetadataFromMint(mint, connection).then(console.log);
-// Takes in a Public Key mint and a connection instance, to return the metadata of the token

 ```

 Example project : [JokerMania](https://github.com/priyansh71/JokerMania)